shobhit10058/Youtube_transcript_summarizer/readme.md

 ### Installation:
 1. Clone the repo.

-2. Go in the server folder and create, activate a virtual environment and install the requirements with pip or pip3 install -r requirements.txt .If you can manage installing torch, else

-3. Install these on google colab ,use [notebook](/server/Youtube_transcript_summarizer.ipynb) for assistance.
+2. Go in the server folder and, create and activate a virtual environment and install the requirements with pip or pip3 install -r requirements.txt .If you can manage installing torch, else Install these on google colab ,use [notebook](/server/Youtube_transcript_summarizer.ipynb) for assistance.

-4. Make a account on [ngrok.com](https://ngrok.com/) and run the following cell with the auth token from [dashboard](https://dashboard.ngrok.com/get-started/setup)
+3. Make a account on [ngrok.com](https://ngrok.com/) and run the following cell with the auth token from [dashboard](https://dashboard.ngrok.com/get-started/setup)
     ```
     ! ngrok authtoken YOUR_AUTH_TOKEN
     from pyngrok import ngrok